About

 STUDENT OF COLOR AFFINITY GROUP

-The Student of Color Affinity Group hosted a Paint and Sip Lemonade activity during which Usoma Ononiwu '27 highlighted the achievements and artistic techniques and works of Alma Thomas, the first Black woman to have a solo exhibition in the Whitney Museum of American Art.
+SOCA also hosted a “Paint and Sip Lemonade” after school where Uzoma offered an informative presentation about the contributions, works, and artistic techniques of Alma Thomas, who was the first Black woman to have a solo exhibition at the Whitney Museum of American Art.

 DR. JOSEPH BONK'S ENGLISH STUDENTS designed a bulletin board featuring historical Black figures and artists with impactful quotes that resonated with the students.